noureh10/noureh10.github.io/content/posts/Aboutme.md

 ##### Domotics

-I am fascinated by home automation and all the things you can achieve with the [Internet of Things](https://www.oracle.com/internet-of-things/what-is-iot/#:~:text=What%20is%20IoT%3F,and%20systems%20over%20the%20internet.), you'll find here some of my projects to transform my house into a smart home.
+I am fascinated by home automation and all the things you can achieve with the [Internet of Things](https://www.oracle.com/internet-of-things/what-is-iot/#:~:text=What%20is%20IoT%3F,and%20systems%20over%20the%20internet.) using platforms such as Raspberry PI.
+Here, you will find my projects to transform my house into a smart home.